rahulsnkr/IEEE-SMP-Project/README.md

   chat_server:start(Port).
 ```

 ### This will create a new session.
-Users can join the session by connecting to the given port through telnet. and logging in with a username.
+Users can join the session by connecting to the given port through telnet and logging in with a username.